 Scoring against Hull City made him the first foreign player to 80 goals before the age of 24 before Lukaku then became the first Toffee since Bob Latchford to score 25 goals in two consecutive seasons in all competitions.

-Encouraged by his domestic domination at Goodison Park, Manchester United were the Belgian forward's next suitors, signing him for a reported £75million ($102million) in 2017.
+Encouraged by his domestic domination at Goodison Park, Manchester United were the Belgian forward's next suitors, signing him for a reported £75million in 2017.

 In September, he scored twice in a 4-1 crushing of CSKA Moscow, making it 10 goals in his first nine appearances, overtaking Sir Bobby Charlton's previous club-best of nine goals in his first nine appearances.

-A fairly quiet season by the Belgian's standards came after his record-breaking start, however, an opening goal against Swansea signified his 100th Premier League goal in just 216 games, making him the fifth youngest of 28 players to join the hundred club.
+A fairly quiet season by the Belgian's standards came after his record-breaking start.
+However, an opening goal against Swansea signified his 100th Premier League goal in just 216 games, making him the fifth youngest of 28 players to join the hundred club.

-Solskjaer continued to prefer Marcus Rashford up top but the Belgian returned into United's good books with consecutive braces against Crystal Palace, Southampton and Paris Saint-German - the last of which will remain fondly in the memories of any Red Devil for years to come.
+Solskjaer continued to prefer Marcus Rashford up top but the Belgian returned into United's good books with consecutive braces against Crystal Palace, Southampton and Paris Saint-Germain - the last of which will remain fondly in the memories of any Red Devil for years to come.

-Despite conceding a two-goal disadvantage in the first leg of the Champions League tie, United bounced back with a 3-1 win away at the Parc des Princes and, in doing so, became the first team to ever progress after losing at home in the first leg by two or more goals.
+Despite conceding a two-goal disadvantage in the first leg of the Champions League tie, United bounced back with a 3-1 win at the Parc des Princes and, in doing so, became the first team to ever progress after losing at home in the first leg by two or more goals.

-The famous night in Paris would not have been possible without Lukaku, who scored twice against the Parisians, before allowing Rashford to take the crucial, injury-time match-winning penalty, despite the Belgian sitting on the possibility of a hat trick.
+The famous night in Paris would not have been possible without Lukaku, who scored twice against the Parisians, before allowing Rashford to take the crucial, injury-time match-winning penalty, despite the Belgian sitting on the possibility of a hat-trick.

-Joining Inter & equalling Ronaldo's record
+Joining Inter and equalling Ronaldo's record

-Forming a formidable partnership with Lautaro Martinez up front, the ex-Anderlecht striker recorded nine goals in his first 11 appearances for the club, equalling Ronaldo's prior record.
+Forming a formidable partnership with Lautaro Martinez up front, the ex-Anderlecht striker recorded nine goals in his first 11 appearances for the club, equalling Ronaldo's record.

 A brace against Genoa in March then made him the first player since Istvan Nyers in 1950 to score 15 away Serie A goals and the first to do so in his debut season.